 – Here at Wrexham University, we believe that opportunities for higher education should be available to everyone, and we strive to provide the best possible accessibility for all.
 In fact, we have been ranked number one in England and Wales for social inclusion for the fifth year running in The Times and Sunday Times Good University Guide, 2023.

 - As a university, we are open to innovation and ideas, producing ground-breaking research and working on world-leading developments.
 One of our most notable successes saw our team at the OpTIC Centre in St Asaph polish prototype mirrors for a £900m project on the world’s largest telescope.

-– We are ranked first in England and Wales for Student Satisfaction in the Complete University Guide, 2023.
+– We are ranked in the top 10 in the UK for Student Satisfaction in the Complete University Guide 2024.
 We offer Careers and Employability support for life, and we have a wealth of student support departments available.

 Information for teachers and advisers

 We offer several activities for teachers, advisors and community leaders looking to support their students or networks in their next steps.
 In conjunction with your school or college, we can create bespoke workshops to best support your students.
 Our talks are made with the Gatsby Benchmarks in mind (2,4,5,7,8) to prepare learners for their next steps.

 As well as several presentations and workshops, we can attend regional careers fairs at your school or college.
 We also attend national Higher Education Fairs like UCAS and UKUS.